alex-spataru/HP-Spectre-4101dx-Hackintosh/Catalina_10.15/README.md

 The WiFi network card used by this laptop is supported by [itlwm](https://github.com/zxystd/itlwm).

-However, you will to manually specify the SSID & passwords of the networks you want to connect by modifying the `info.plist` file inside the `itlwm.kext` driver.

-You can also use [HeliPort](https://github.com/zxystd/HeliPort) to manage your WiFi connections with [itlwm](https://github.com/zxystd/itlwm) as a normal user with a normal life.
+You can use [HeliPort](https://github.com/zxystd/HeliPort) to manage your WiFi connections with [itlwm](https://github.com/zxystd/itlwm) as a normal user with a normal life.
 However, the project is still in alpha stage.
-If you don't want to download Xcode, a build from 23/Jun/2020 is available [here](https://files.gitter.im/5ecde0a9d73408ce4fe4fe2d/jH7z/HeliPort_23_06.zip).
+If you don't want to download Xcode, I have provided a build in the [Utilities](../Utilities) folder.

 ## KEXTs